ActiveState/cli/public/install-sh-tests.md

 ### Expected behavior

-- The state tool gets installed under `/root/.local/bin`.
+- The State Tool gets installed under `/root/.local/bin`.
-- You see an error message that the state tool could not be activated.
+- You see an error message that the State Tool could not be activated.
-- You see instructions how to install the state tool and then activate the project manually or with the install script.
+- You see instructions how to install the State Tool and then activate the project manually or with the install script.

 ## Invalid options 1